 IF THEN enter this code in column (f) AND You received a Form 1099-B or 1099-S (or substitute statement) for a transaction and there are selling expenses or option premiums that aren't reflected on the form or statement by an adjustment to either the proceeds or basis shown E Enter in column (d) the proceeds shown on the form or statement you received.
 Enter in column (e) any cost or other basis shown on Form 1099-B (or substitute statement).
 In column (g), enter as a negative number (in parentheses) any selling expenses and option premium that you paid (and that aren't reflected on the form or statement you received) and enter as a positive number any option premium that you received (and that isn't reflected on the form or statement you received).
 For more information about option premiums, see Gain or Loss From Options in the Instructions for Schedule D (Form 1040).
 You had a loss from the sale, exchange, or worthlessness of small business (section 1244) stock and the total loss is more than the maximum amount that can be treated as an ordinary loss S See Small Business (Section 1244) Stock in the Schedule D (Form 1040) instructions.
 You disposed of collectibles (see the Schedule D instructions) С Enter -0- in column (g).
 Report the disposition on Form 8949 as you would report any sale or exchange.
-You report multiple transactions on a single row as described in Exception 2 or Special provision for certain corporations , partnerships , securities dealers , and other qualified entities under Exceptions to reporting each transaction on a separate row М See Exception 2 and Special provision for certain corporations, partnerships, securities dealers, and other qualified entities under Exceptions to reporting each transaction on a separate row.
+You report multiple transactions on a single row, as described in Exception 2 or Special provision for certain corporations , partnerships , securities dealers , and other qualified entities under Exceptions to reporting each transaction on a separate row , earlier М See Exception 2 and Special provision for certain corporations, partnerships, securities dealers, and other qualified entities under Exceptions to reporting each transaction on a separate row, earlier.
 Enter -0- in column (g) unless an adjustment is required because of another code.
 You have an adjustment not explained earlier in this column 0 Enter the appropriate adjustment amount in column (g).
 See the instructions for column (g).
+You are electing to postpone all or part of your gain under the rules explained in the Schedule D instructions for investments in QOFs Z See How To Report an Election To Defer Tax on Eligible Gain Invested in a QOF, later.
+You are reporting your gain from a QOF investment that you deferred in a prior tax year Y See How To Report Gain Previously Deferred in a QOF Investment, later.
 None of the other statements in this column apply Leave columns (f) and (g g) blank.